anasofacuna/assignment03/README.md

 - Personal Life

 ### Choreography
-They are ranked by alphabetical order
+The students are ranked by alphabetical order.The internal sections are ranked from core information to more detailed information.